 Learn about cancer and how to cope with the challenges a cancer diagnosis brings through this American Cancer Society series, which meets at United Hospital.

-The Journey to Wellness series of classes is for people whose lives have been affected by cancer.
+The Cancer Survivor Wellness Program is a series of classes is for people whose lives have been affected by cancer.
 You will have the opportunity to learn new ways to enhance and support your health throughout your cancer treatment and beyond.

 Through this service, women in active cancer treatment learn techniques to restore their self-image and cope with appearance-related side effects.
 Certified volunteer cosmetologists conduct group sessions or one-on-one salon visits to provide tips on makeup, skin and nail care and head coverings.